Master real-time voice AI architecture: turn detection, streaming STT/LLM/TTS, native audio trade-offs, WebRTC transport, and barge-in state.

 11

-12transcript = "Where is my order number four two one nine?"
+12transcript = "What is incident number four two one nine?"

 13chunks = voice_chunks(